Greek court questions smuggling suspects over migrant ship disaster, as new survivor accounts emerge | Law-Order

 One survivor, Ali Sheikhi from the northeast Syrian town of Kobani, told Kurdish TV news channel Rudaw that the smugglers didn't allow life jackets and threw whatever food the passengers had into the sea.

-Speaking late Sunday by phone from a closed reception center near Athens where survivors were taken, Sheikhi said he was directed to the hold but paid the smugglers to got out onto deck.
+Speaking late Sunday by phone from a closed reception centre near Athens where survivors were taken, Sheikhi said he was directed to the hold but paid the smugglers to got out onto deck.

 By the time the ship sank, they had been at sea for five days.
 Water ran out after a day and a half, and he said some passengers resorted to drinking seawater.